-Because technology develops and changes so quickly, it is not impossible for the ethics code to keep an up-to-date list of all forms of technology.
+Because technology develops and changes so quickly, it is not possible for the ethics code to keep an up-to-date list of all forms of technology.
 However, technological communication might include, but is not limited to: video conferencing; e-mailing; social networking; instant messaging; and text messaging.
 This technology is often incorporated through the use of computers and tablets and/or with the use of smart phone devices.

 (a) AASP members should only incorporate the various forms of technology in their professional and scientific work in which they have appropriate technical and practical, and when such technology does not subject another party to harm or discomfort.

 (b) AASP members should be sensitive to the needs and interests of their client(s) and should only make the decision to incorporate specific forms of technology in their professional practice with the consent of their client(s), and only once the client fully understands the strengths and weaknesses pertaining to the specific medium of telecommunication.
 Precisely, AASP members shall inform the client(s) as early as possible, to the privacy risks and limits to confidentiality with this type of telecommunication.